 OpenSSL will prompt you for the details of the certificate, they can be filled out in any level of

 detail you wish.
 The common name that is requested should match the domain the certificate will be

-used for, for wildcard certs the subdomain should be a star ex:
+used for; for wildcard certs the subdomain should be a star, for example